Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 + });
 ```

-It is time to create a mock api to load the data, as well as test data, to be taken into account:
+It is time to create a mock api to load the data (we will add some mock data), things to be taken into account:

-- The api must have the same signature as if we were loading data from an _API Rest_ (async and promises), so when we replace the _mock_ with real data we are only going to have to touch in the API.
+- The api must have the same signature as if we were loading data from an _REST API_ (async and promises), so when we replace the _mock_ with real data we are only going to have to make the updates in the API.

-- The _mock_ data we define it in a separate file, so it is easier to delete and we don't make noise.
+- The _mock_ data we will define it in a separate file, so it is easier to delete and we don't add extra noise to the codebase.

-At the moment both api and _mock_ are going to be defined inside the _kanban_ component, in the final implementation we will probably take it out of the folder (it will be directly the application page that asks for the data to a server, we pass it a _mapper_ and convert it to entities of the application), but we do not get involved here now, better not to put more elements of complexity in the equation, first we crawl, then walk and finally run (reminder: it is important that this is a _spike_ and that we have 2/3 weeks to play without pressure).
+At the moment both api and _mock_ are going to be defined inside the _kanban_ component, in the final implementation we will probably take it out of the folder (it will be directly in the application page that request the data to a server, we will pass the results to _mapper_ and will convert from specific app entities to my kanban entities), but we are not going to get involved into this right now, better not to add more elements into the equation and raise the complexity right now, let's focus on solving issues step by step: first we crawl, then walk and finally run.

 The _mock_ data: